 The center offers a wide range of after-school, weekend, and vacation enrichment programs for children of all ages and abilities, particularly those with special needs.
-Classes include gymnastics, art, martial arts, dance, music, social skills, yoga, guided recess games, theater, and woodworking.
+Classes include gymnastics, art, martial arts, dance, music, social skills, yoga, guided recess games, and theater.

 In 2004 Whole Children opened at 8 River Drive in Hadley, Massachusetts.
 That year Whole Children offered 16 classes, including yoga and gymnastics and served 43 families.
-In July, 2010 Whole Children affiliated with the Association for Community Living, an agency in Springfield with a long history of working for and with families and people with special needs.
+In July, 2010 Whole Children affiliated with the Association For Community Living, an organization in Springfield with a long history of working for and with families and people with special needs.

-With the affiliation Whole Children moved to bigger quarters at 41 Russell Street in Hadley.
+With the affiliation, Whole Children moved to bigger quarters at 41 Russell Street in Hadley.
 The site includes a gym, separate movement space for preschoolers, and a teen room.
-The Hampshire Family Support Center, also a program of the Association for Community Living, is also at 41 Russell Street and has worked with Whole Children to offer classes and social events for older teens and young adults.
+Family Empowerment, also a program of the Association For Community Living, is also at 41 Russell Street and has worked with Whole Children to offer classes and social events for older teens and young adults.

 Our 7,600 square foot building includes a gymnasium, sensory movement room (with a ball pit, swings, sensory toys, a trampoline, weighted blankets and pillows, etc.), kitchen, game room, computer lab and several classrooms.
 We have a space set up as a café that we use during social skills practice – simulating a community experience where students can practice and work on new social skills.
 We hold monthly “café nights” where students and their families come to the café, order food (cooked by students), sit at tables with friends and eat, talk, play board games.
 We also have live music as part of the evening.